 If you have had breast surgery to treat breast cancer, then you may be considering breast reconstruction surgery.
 Reconstructive surgery is complex and must be tailored to your specific needs.
 The type of surgery you have – lumpectomy, mastectomy, node removal – will have a big influence on the type of reconstructive procedure you require.
-Dr Hunt will thoroughly explain all the options to you, and you will find a welcoming and supportive environment.
+Dr Hunt will thoroughly explain all the options to you and aim to give you a welcoming and supportive environment.

 Make an Enquiry with Dr Hunt

 If reconstructive surgery is something you’re considering, Dr Hunt can thoroughly explain all the options to you and support you on your journey in a one-on-one consultation.